1. What are reports?

-Call Reports > Add content.
+Call Reports > Add content

-Step 1: Selection of the element Availability table
+Step 1: Select the Availability table element

 Step 2: Data source Alert Statistics

-Step 3: Restrict to Restrict to a single host
+Step 3: Restrict to a single host

-no further options in the following step
+No further options in the following step

 With a click on Save this report element is also finished.

-To make the display cleaner, add headings:
+To make the display clearer, add headings:

 Open Reports > Add content to edit the report content.
 In Step 1 select Heading as element type.
 Switch to Step 2 with Continue.
 Optionally, specify a hierarchy level for the heading.
 Enter the heading at The text.

-Visual design of the report
+5.3.
+Visual design of a report

 For the example report, insert a frame around the report.
 Again, the definition is done step by step, each continued by clicking .
 Start with Reports > Add page element.